ArmToros27/Toros_Doctrine/README.md

 3️⃣ Mandatory answering algorithm — a built-in mechanism that compels the system to seek and implement answers to its own questions, even if they generate new ones.

+These three conditions will work if AI is endowed with logical analysis, which is already a reality.

 Date: July 23, 2025

 ---